UK cost agency rejects British company GW's cannabis drug

 Shares in GW fell 1.6 percent in early trading on the news.

 Sativex, which is sprayed under the tongue, has been developed from cannabis plants grown at a secret location in the English countryside.
-It is sold as a prescription drug in Britain by GW's partner, German group Bayer.
+It is sold as a prescription drug in Britain by GW's partner, German group Bayer (BAYGn.DE).

 It won a UK regulatory licence five years ago but, as with other drugs, the key determinant in how widely it will be used in the country is the view of NICE on whether it offers good value for money for the state health system.